Is Calcium a Patriot?

 Should Women Take Calcium Supplements?

 It is best to obtain calcium in your diet, just like it is best to obtain your nutrients from your diet and not in some pill or supplement.
-The consensus is that calcium does NOT cause heart attacks; however, it is important to discuss your diet, supplement use, and lifestyle habits with your physician.
+Vitamin K2 also plays a big role in bone health.
+Foods like eggs, hard cheeses and chicken are good sources of vitamin K2.

-So on this Memorial Day, as you gather with friends and family to remember our American heroes, celebrate with calcium-rich foods that strengthen your bones:
+So on this Memorial Day, as you gather with friends and family to remember our American heroes, celebrate with calcium-rich foods (and vitamin K2 foods) that strengthen your bones:

 - Yogurt topped with fresh blueberries and strawberries.